Researcher: Abdullah Ahmad (GU -Q ’16)

 Faculty Mentor: Dr. S. Thomas E. Emerson (CMU-Q)

-Atul Menon (SFS-Q ’15) interned at Silatech during the fall semester.
+Atul Menon (GU -Q ’15) interned at Silatech during the fall semester.
 He co-authored an economic analysis paper on the effectiveness of microfinance institutions in Yemen.
 He used STATA and Microsoft Excel to formulate analysis from data provided by Al-Amal Bank in Yemen.

 The Middle East and North Africa Writing Centers Alliance Conference

-Nourhan Elsayed (SFS-Q ’16) and Layanne Malluhi (SFS-Q ’16) presented their paper entitled, “The Purpose and Rewards of a Peer Tutor Program,” at the Middle East and North Africa Writing Centers Alliance in October 2014 held in Dubai.
+Nourhan Elsayed (GU-Q ’16) and Layanne Malluhi (GU-Q ’16) presented their paper entitled, “The Purpose and Rewards of a Peer Tutor Program,” at the Middle East and North Africa Writing Centers Alliance in October 2014 held in Dubai.
 They were part of a panel, along with the Writing Center Coordinator, Bronwyn Bethel, in which Elsayed and Malluhi spoke about their responsibilities and unique rewards as writing tutors.
-Elsayed and Malluhi’s trip was supported by SFS-Q’s Student Conference Travel Fund.
+Elsayed and Malluhi’s trip was supported by GU-Q’s Student Conference Travel Fund.

 United States Embassy in Qatar Internship